RocketChat/docs-old/6. Developer Guides/REST API/Channels/list.joined.md

 ---

 # Channel List Joined
-Lists all of the channels the calling user has joined.
+Lists all of the channels the calling user has joined, this method supports the [Offset and Count Query Parameters](../Offset%20and%20Count%20Info.md).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |